sb-ncbr/overprot/OverProtServer/README.md

     sudo usermod -aG docker $USER
     ```

-    Log out and log in again
+    Log out and log in again.

 2. Pull the Docker image: